 - Know how to search safely and recognise areas that are unsafe to enter.

-- Understand the difficulties that some people, particularly if disabled, may have in escaping and any special evacuation arrangements that have been pre-planned.
+- Understand the difficulties that some people, particularly those with disabilities, may face in escaping and any special evacuation arrangements that have been pre-planned.

 - Receive additional training in the use of firefighting equipment.